marxin/texi2rst-generated/sphinx/install/prerequisites.rst

   host/target specific instructions for your platform for the exact requirements.

+  Note binutils 2.35 or newer is required for LTO to work correctly with GNU libtool that includes doing a bootstrap with LTO enabled.

 gzip version 1.2.4 (or later) or bzip2 version 1.0.2 (or later) Necessary to uncompress GCC :command:`tar` files when source code is obtained via HTTPS mirror sites.